testfairy/docs/docs/051_Platforms/21_Unity.md

   ![Step 2](https://raw.githubusercontent.com/testfairy/testfairy-unity-plugin/master/Images/step2.png)

-5. Type in the name of the script, for example `mainCameraScript`, choose `CSharp` and click on `Create and Add`.
+5. Click `Add Component` again, and select a `Script` component.
+Type in the name of the script, for example `mainCameraScript`, and click on `Create and Add`.

   ![Step 3](https://raw.githubusercontent.com/testfairy/testfairy-unity-plugin/master/Images/step3.png)